 EYFS / KS1 Geography: Go Jetters - Environment, weather and climate

-This collection of Funky Facts from Go Jetters focuses on aspects of the environment, weather and climate.
+This collection of Funky Facts from Go Jetters focuses on environment, weather and climate.

 Climate is the long-term pattern of weather of a region, averaged out over a given period, whereas weather is what we experience daily.